-16th International Congress of Ethnobiology
+16th Congress of the International Society of Ethnobiology

 XII Brazilian Symposium of Ethnobiology and Ethnoecology